 FLUSH DURATION: This parameter sets the length of the fresh water flush in minutes.
-Factory default is 5.
+Factory default is 6.

 PUMP ON TIME: Sets the length of time, in seconds, that the feed pump will cycle on during a fresh water flush.
-Combined with Pump Off Time, the feed pump will cycle on and off during the flush cycle, permitting the correct flow of flush water to pass through the charcoal filter.
-Factory default is 3.
+Factory default is 360.

 PUMP OFF TIME: Sets the time in seconds that the flush valve is open, but the feed pump is not running.
-Combined with Pump On Time, this allows the right flow of fresh water through the charcoal filter.
-Factory default is 6.
+Factory default is 0.

 FLUSH INTERVAL: This is the time in days between automatic flushes when the system is in Auto Store mode.
 The Flush Interval is programmed in days, but the Flush Interval Timer will count down in hours.
-Factory default is 5 days; 30 days with the optional Z-lon.
+Factory default is 5 days; 30 days with the optional Z-Ion.

-CLEAN PRESSURE: This should be set to the pressure seen at the inlet sensor when the system is running with a brand new pre-filter.
-After installing a new filter, run the machine using the Auto Run button.
-The number on the right is adjusted to be the same whole number as the number on the left, which is the inlet sensor reading.
-This parameter sets the "Clean" end if the prefilter condition bar graph.
+CLEAN PRESSURE: This should be set to one whole number below the pressure seen at the inlet sensor when the system is running with a brand new pre-filter.
+After installing a new filter, run the machine by flipping the toggle switch on the MPC box to RUN MAN.
+The number on the right is adjusted to be one whole number below the number on the left, which is the inlet sensor reading.
+This parameter sets the "Clean" end if the pre-filter condition bar graph.
+Factory default is 15.